Short answer, No

 Long answer, maybe – but you will have to change the way you behave

-The boys and I have been on the road in a travel trailer for a year now and in our experience the cost of living is mostly the same.
+The boys and I have been on the road in a travel trailer for two years now and in our experience the cost of living is mostly the same.
 There are some areas where we spend less, others where we spend more

 Two of our big up-front expenses were buying the trailer and upgrading from Truck 1.0 to Truck 2.0.
 That alone was a hefty $43,000